doh6077/Top-movies/README.md

 - For existing entries, users have the option to update movie details, including ratings and reviews, by clicking the "Update" button adjacent to the respective movie.
 - To declutter the collection, users can effortlessly delete unwanted movies by clicking the "Delete" button associated with each movie entry.

+## Deployment
+-  Updated on 09 July 2024
+-  The website is deployed and hosted on Render.
+You can access the live website at https://top-movies-vaol.onrender.com/